voidpixe1/SICP-solutions/chapters/sicp2.typ

 (fringe '((1 2) (3 4) 9))
 ; '(1 2 3 4 9)
   ```
-  i basically copied the `count-leves` program in the example
+  i basically copied the `count-leaves` program in the example
 ])

 #prob([